tkhamez/neucore/doc/API.md

 - Returns the main character of the player account to which the character ID belongs. `GET /app/v2/main/{cid}`
 - Returns the player account to which the character ID belongs. `GET /app/v1/player/{characterId}`
 - Returns all characters of the player account to which the character ID belongs. `GET /app/v1/characters/{characterId}`
+- Returns all characters from multiple player accounts identified by character IDs. `POST /app/v1/characters`
 - Returns all known characters from the parameter list. `POST /app/v1/character-list`
 - Returns all characters from the player account. `GET /app/v1/player-chars/{playerId}`
 - Returns the player account to which the character ID belongs with all characters. `GET /app/v1/player-with-characters/{characterId}`